 Ingredients

-- White balsamic vinegar or white wine vinegar
+- White balsamic vinegar – Or you can use white wine vinegar or red wine vinegar.

 - Preheat the grill to high heat.
-Place the peppers on the grill skin-side-down (reserve the marinade).
+Place the peppers on the grill skin-side-down (if desired, reserve the marinade to drizzle on top before serving).

 - Cook until the peppers are charred on both sides, about 5 to 8 minutes per side, flipping once halfway through.
 (See the Notes in the recipe card below for instructions on how to roast peppers in the oven.)